icecc/icecream/README.md

 ### make scheduler persistent:

-By adding an option --scheduler-host for daemon and --persistent-client-connection for scheduler ,the client connections are not disconnected from the scheduler even there is an availability of better scheduler.
+By adding an option --scheduler-host for daemon and --persistent-client-connection for scheduler, the client connections are not disconnected from the scheduler even there is an availability of better scheduler.

 TroubleShooting
 -------------------------------------------------------------------------------